Magic, expertise and service help independent toy retailers

 “In a great retail store, there’s the excitement of stumbling on something,” Gottlieb says.
 “If you have a really fascinating selection of merchandise that changes frequently, I’m going to go there.”

-There's also the wow factor; stores are jammed with toys and games, many of which are in smaller displays than in a typical Toys R Us or discount store.
-Many owners allow children to take them out of the boxes and try them out.

-"When kids walk into a toy store it should be a magical place," says Jim Silver, CEO of TTPM, a toy industry review website.

 Indies can also thrive because staffers do more than point parents to a section of the store.
-Silver says parents with questions — how does a toy work, is it right for a particular child's age and interest — may be more likely to get answers in a smaller store.
+Parents with questions — how does a toy work, is it right for a particular child’s age and interest — may be more likely to get answers in a smaller store.

-"In a big box store, I had to chase salespeople down and sometimes they don't know the difference between one toy and another," says Heath Fradkoff, who shops for his son at two indie stores in Brooklyn, New York.
-"In a smaller store, sales people show you the different features in a toy and explain why some people buy it over others."
+“In a big box store, I had to chase salespeople down and sometimes they don’t know the difference between one toy and another,” says Heath Fradkoff, who shops for his son at two indie stores in Brooklyn.
+“In a smaller store, salespeople show you the different features in a toy and explain why some people buy it over others.”

-Employees at some independent stores have taught preschool or elementary school.
-They understand childhood development, how children play and the types of toys that are appropriate for different ages and interests, Friedland says.

-"It's important for us to have those conversations with parents.
-It's not what the most popular toy is, it's the toy that's right for the child you're shopping for," he says.

 StarTribune.com welcomes and encourages readers to comment and engage in substantive, mutually respectful exchanges over news topics.
 Commenters must follow our Terms of Use.